xrazis/ichnaea/README.md

 “e-sport” application described in the [thesis](#thesis) section.
 Although the specifications of the app are set, I plan to keep building on it as I explore my interests on the web front.

+# Run

+Clone the project:

+    git clone git@github.com:xrazis/ichnaea.git

+_First, make sure you have the docker service and docker-compose installed, then:_

+    docker-compose -f ./docker-compose.yml up –d –build

+In a few moments, Ichnaea will be up and running!
+Visit `localhost:8080` to view the web dashboard.

+I develop on Jetbrains products, so the run scripts should be available once you launch Webstorm.

+### Arduino

+If you use your host machine for a getaway just connect the _Arduino_ to any USB port, and deploy the docker-compose file.
+Alternatively, install docker to a _Raspberry_, connect the _Arduino_, and run the client container standalone.
+Be sure to enter the correct IP in the client config so a socket connection can be established with the server.

 # Architecture

 To begin with, deployment is handled by docker and docker-compose.
 Abstracting the configuration to a handy `.yaml`